VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 The team implemented the basic event store using Windows Azure table storage.
-If you are hosting your application in Windows Azure, you could also consider using Windows Azure blobs or SQL Azure to store your events.
+If you are hosting your application in Windows Azure, you could also consider using Windows Azure blobs or SQL Database to store your events.

 When choosing the underlying technology for your event store, you should